FREQUENTLY ASKED QUESTIONS

 By switching to 100% recycled, FSC® certified and native forest-free paper, you can show leadership in this area.
 It’s an easy step that’s good for the environment, and good for your brand.

-Mitigate risk associated with the native forest industry
+Mitigate risk associated with illegal native forest logging

-Purchasing or endorsing Reflex Ultra White® exposes your organisation to an irresponsible and potentially illegal supply chain.
-Avoid this risk by signing the Ethical Paper Pledge.
+Purchasing Opal® products that contain native forest fibre therefore exposes your organisation to an irresponsible and potentially illegal supply chain.
+Avoid this risk by signing the Ethical Paper Pledge and only using 100% post-consumer recycled products.

-What are the legal risks associated with Reflex® paper?
+What are the legal risks associated with paper and packaging products produced by Opal®?

-Furthermore, analysis from the Wilderness Society has concluded that Australian Paper has repeatedly breached the Illegal Logging Prohibition Act (ILPA)(2012).
-By failing to employ adequate due diligence procedures (to ensure that the logs were not illegally harvested), at least half a million cubic metres of logs may have been illegally processed by Australian Paper®.
-You can learn more about the case here: https://www.wilderness.org.au/news-events/are-you-printing-on-illegally-produced-paper
+Furthermore, analysis from the Wilderness Society has concluded that Opal® (formerly Australian Paper®) has repeatedly breached the Illegal Logging Prohibition Act (ILPA)(2012).
+By failing to employ adequate due diligence procedures (to ensure that the logs were not illegally harvested), at least half a million cubic metres of logs may have been illegally processed by Opal (Australian Paper®).
+You can learn more about the case here:

 Avoid this risk and demonstrate your commitment to socially and environmentally responsible business practice by signing the Ethical Paper Pledge. – https://ethicalpaper.com.au/pledge/